kadena-docs/kadena-docs/docs/coding-projects/gas-station.md

 ---
-title: 'Add a gas station account'
+title: 'Gas station accounts'
 description: "Create and configure a gas station account to pay for transactions submitted by application users."
 id: gas-station
 sidebar_position: 9
 ---

-# Add a gas station account
+# Gas station accounts

-In this coding project, you'll learn how to create a smart contract that allows application users to complete a transaction on the blockchain without having an account or any tokens to pay the transaction fee.
+In the _Gas station account_ coding project, you'll learn how to create a smart contract that allows application users to complete a transaction on the blockchain without having an account or any tokens to pay the transaction fee.
 With this smart contract, an autonomous account is used to pay transaction fees on behalf of users.
 The autonomous account—often referred to as a **gas station**—simplifies the user experience and eliminates the friction associated with onboarding users who are new to blockchain technology, digital wallets, transaction signing, and managing public and secret keys.
 Gas station accounts make it easier for new users to interact with applications, but require some extra work by the application developer.